-PayPal's Seller Protection Program What's eligible
+PayPal's Seller Protection Program

+What's eligible

-If you sell something to a buyer and the transaction is later disputed or reversed under Reversals, Claims or Chargebacks, you may be eligible for reimbursement under PayPal's Seller Protection program.
-When it applies, PayPal's Seller Protection program entitles you to retain the full purchase amount and we will waive any related chargeback fees paid (for debit and credit card-funded transactions).
-There is no limit on the number of payments for which you can receive coverage.
+If you sell a good or service to a buyer, you may be eligible for PayPal's Seller Protection program.
+When it applies, PayPal's Seller Protection program entitles you to retain the full purchase amount.
+There is no limit on the number of payments eligible for PayPal's Seller Protection program.
 By accessing the transaction details page in your PayPal account you can determine whether or not your transaction is eligible for protection under this program.

 PayPal's Seller Protection program may apply when a buyer claims that: